Lateral Flow Immunoassays

-A typical test strip consist of the following components:
+A typical lateral flow assay test strip consist of the following components:

 The components of the strip are usually fixed to an inert backing material and may be presented in a simple dipstick format or within a plastic casing with a sample port and reaction window showing the capture and control zones.

 The in-vitro diagnostic market requires antibodies to be linked to nanoparticles.
-Gold nanoparticles are an example that is attractive for the development of reagents for diagnostic devices (lateral flow assays) because of its intense ruby red colour.
+Gold nanoparticles are attractive for the development of reagents for diagnostic devices (lateral flow assays) because of their intense ruby red colour.
 The production of nanoparticle antibody conjugates is challenging because of instability, and numerous parameters need to be optimised.
 At least 60 different batches are usually made on each project, often requiring specialist knowledge.
-The difficulty involved is further emphasised in the following statements:

 Furthermore, the IVD market is tightly regulated by organisations such as the USA Food and Drug Administration.
 Major criteria for satisfying such organisations are quality and reproducibility of the gold conjugates.
 Often as a result of batch-to-batch variability, nanoparticle-conjugates are returned to R&D for further optimisation, thus delaying product launch.

-The Solution – InnovaCoat® GOLD easy to use conjugation kits
+The Solution – InnovaCoat® GOLD nanoparticle conjugation kits